 If there is no padding, a single octet of the value zero is prepended to the identifier.

-The padded identifier is prepended with a variable-length tweak.
-The length of the tweak, n in bits, determines the security of the scheme such that the probability of a duplicate identifier being generated, assuming a worst case of no padding, would be 1/2(n/2).
-For example, an 8 octet tweak would provide collision resistance of at least 1/232 and would be constructed as (assuming the values of the tweak are generated according to Appendix J.5):
+The padded identifier is prepended with a variable-length input comprised of random octets called a tweak.
+The length of the tweak, n in bits, determines the baseline security of the scheme such that the probability of a duplicate identifier being generated, assuming a worst case of no padding, would be 1/2(n/2).
+For example, an 8 octet tweak would provide collision resistance of at least 1/232 (in addition to that provided by the padding) and would be constructed as (assuming the values of the tweak are generated according to AnnexJ.5):

-tweaked-padded-id = 0x7e 0x17 0x54 0x82 0xf1 0xd0 0xaa 0x52 0x04 0x00 0x00 0x00 0x00 <id>
+tweaked-padded-id = 0x7e 0x17 0x54 0x82 0xf1 0xd0 0xaa 0x52 0x04 0xc8 0x34 0x9a 0x70 <id>